 Primary tabs

-In British universities, the PhD (Doctor of Philosophy) is traditionally awarded solely on the basis of a thesis, a substantial piece of writing which reports original research into a closely defined area of enquiry.
-The completion of the PhD thesis is generally expected to take three to four years.
-It's also possible to take a part-time route through research degrees, and the expected timeframe would be five to seven years.
+In British universities, the PhD (Doctor of Philosophy) is traditionally awarded solely on the basis of a thesis, a substantial piece of writing that reports original research into a closely defined area of enquiry.
+Completing the PhD thesis is generally expected to take three to four years.
+It's also possible to take a part-time route, with an expected timeframe of five to seven years.

 In addition to providing specialist supervision, the Faculty runs a programme of professional training for the benefit of all research students.
-The programme includes seminars and workshops on library resources, giving conference papers, publishing, applications and interviews, teaching skills, specialist linguistics training, and film-making.
-The School of Arts and Humanities runs a central programme covering a range of topics from PhD skills training, to language training and writing and editing skills.
-If you wish, you are likely to be given the opportunity of gaining experience in small group teaching from colleges.
-There may also be opportunities to gain some experience in language teaching in the Faculty.
+The programme includes seminars and workshops on giving conference papers, publishing academic work, film-making, and developing teaching skills and specialist linguistics training.
+The University also runs a central development programme covering a range of topics, from doctoral skills training to language training.
+Students can also lead small group teaching sessions for Cambridge Colleges if they wish.
+At the Faculty level, they may also have opportunities to gain experience in language teaching.

 Learning Outcomes